Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Player count: 2-4, plays well at all numbers

 What if we took the concept of the previously mentioned Incan Gold and expanded on it?
 We’ll start with a detailed map of the underground, hiding many rich artifacts and other treasures.
-With a Dragon guardian.
+Add a Dragon guardian.
 Then, for movement, we’ll add a strong deck-building aspect.
 The push-your-luck element is implemented with “clank”, a noise you generate when stealing goods, among other things.

 These clank cubes from all players accumulate in a bag, and every time the dragon guarding the riches attacks (the chance of an attack increases as artifacts are looted and also as the first player finishes the game), the cubes are pulled out, reducing players’ hit points.